-Although primary EPS is less than simple EPS, and fully diluted EPS is less than primary EPS, additional testing must be done to assure that maximum dilution has occurred.
-If there are any anti-dilutive securities, they should be excluded from the calculations.
+Although primary earnings per share (EPS) is less than simple EPS, and fully diluted EPS is less than primary EPS, additional testing must be done to assure that maximum dilution has occurred.
+Anti-dilutive securities should be excluded from calculations.

 Fully Diluted EPS

 The identification of anti-dilutive effects in fully diluted EPS is more complicated than in primary EPS because there are three factors to consider:

 The first phase is to calculate the additional earnings per issuable share of each of them.
 These results are shown below.

 The EPS result before considering these factors is $1.68, which is found by dividing the adjusted reported income by the number of outstanding shares plus shares issuable from the warrants (1,194,117), as shown in the example below.

 Thus, none of the three is obviously anti-dilutive and the next phase must be performed.